apilayer/pdfinfo/README.md

 http://linuxcommand.org/man_pages/pdfinfo1.html

-You can get page count, title, author..etc via the tool.
+You can get metadata, page count and rotation for every page, etc.

 # Installation